ruanpereira/Arch_EXP/README.md

 It IS just this.

-## After more than 2 years using, how it is holding? <a name="After more than 2 years using, how it is holding?"></a>
+## After more than 2 years using, how it is holding? <a name="After-more-than-2-years-using,-how-it-is-holding?"></a>

 After two years, Arch is still my system for me and Palhano.
 It is incredible that the pattern that Arch has, for installing and managing packages, rolling release, mounting your system, everything feels just right.
 On this time passed, me and Palhano had VERY diffe- rent uses and necessities, and we got go work on our "own things", let's say that.
 Palhano had to use Windows/Ubuntu for a long time, because work/graduation problems, and i needed Ubuntu for work, and Windows only for gaming, but later on got to try other systems.